Official State Flying Mammal of Oklahoma

 Humans threaten Mexican free-tailed bat populations by using pesticides that are harmful to the bats, and by destroying and reducing the bats' natural habitats.
 Noting a decline in bat populations, the Oklahoma Wildlife Department purchased the Selman Bat Cave and the area around it in 1997.
 The Wildlife Department now protects the cave from human disturbance, preventing any construction nearby and preventing people from wandering too close.

 Mexican Free-tailed Bat Facts

 Bats are nocturnal animals that hunt insects through echo-location (they are especially important for controlling the mosquito population).
 Mexican free-tailed bats live in the gypsum caves of western Oklahoma and migrate to South America during the winter.
 They leave their caves en masse in the evenings (a spectacular sight) and may travel hundreds of miles and fly to an altitude of 3,000 meters to feed on insects during the night.

-Mexican free-tailed bats (Tadarida brasiliensis) live in caves in the southern US, Central and South America.
+Mexican free-tailed bats (Tadarida brasiliensis) live in caves in the southern U.S., Central and South America.
 Their colonies are the largest congregations of mammals in the world.
 The largest colony found in Texas (near San Antonio) has nearly 20 million bats, which eat around 250 tons of insects per night!
-Flights like the one pictured above may travel hundreds of miles and fly to an altitude of 3,000 meters to feed on insects at night.

 Bats are intelligent, unique mammals facing multiple threats of ignorance, suspicion, poisoning, roost destruction, habitat loss, and over-exploitation.